30 Things To Do In The Netherlands – Suggested By Locals

 The Dutch are also fond of savory snacks, especially fried ones, because these are also inexpensive, and you will skip dinner if you have tried the full range of Dutch snacks during happy hour.
 Bitterballen is the favorite savory snack served with boatloads of mustard in every bar in The Netherlands.

-10. Discover Zaanse Schans
+10. Exploring Zaanse Schans

 Alkmaar is our best-kept secret because it has one of the most beautiful historic city centers in The Netherlands that nobody knows about.
 It is a gorgeous medieval center, prettier than Amsterdam, Leiden, or Delft.